Organic products on sale in the Sierra de Aracena.

 There are some stunning walks from Aracena into the nearby sierra.
 See our walks from Aracena page.

 Three superb, half day or full day itineraries from Aracena.

 |Timetable (pdf) Winter 2022-2023 (05-09-2022 to 30-06-2023) for Damas bus company routes between: Huelva city and locations on Costa de La Luz, villages in Huelva province including Sierra de Aracena.
 Also Damas routes between Seville (Plaza de Armas bus station) and villages in Huelva province.|

 February in Aracena there is the fiesta of Candelaria y Saint Blas.

 Carnival week is the burning of the onion; yes you read it right (Entierro de la Cebolla) in the nature reserve of los Marimateos.

-The summer fair is the third week in August, with horse processions and the evening parade of the big headed giants.
+The summer feria is the third week in August, with horse processions and the evening parade of the big headed giants.
 (Gigantes y Cabezudos)

 The third weekend in May is the date for the agricultural fair.